mark-torres/python-stuff/automate/notes.md

 The three values in each of the tuples are:

-* A tuple of the folder’s flags.
+* A tuple of the folder's flags.
 (Exactly what these flags represent is beyond the scope of this book, and you can safely ignore this field.)
 * The delimiter used in the name string to separate parent folders and subfolders.
 * The full name of the folder.

-To select a folder to search through, pass the folder’s name as a string into the `IMAPClient` object’s `select_folder()` method:
+To select a folder to search through, pass the folder's name as a string into the `IMAPClient` object's `select_folder()` method:

 	>>> imapObj.select_folder('INBOX', readonly=True)

 If the selected folder does not exist, Python will raise an `imaplib.error` exception.

 The `readonly=True` keyword argument prevents you from accidentally making changes or deletions to any of the emails in this folder during the subsequent method calls.
-Unless you want to delete emails, it’s a good idea to always set `readonly` to `True`.
+Unless you want to delete emails, it's a good idea to always set `readonly` to `True`.

 **Performing the Search**

-With a folder selected, you can now search for emails with the `IMAPClient` object’s `search()` method.
+With a folder selected, you can now search for emails with the `IMAPClient` object's `search()` method.

 IMAP Search Keys: